ungoldman/tinystore/README.md

 # TinyStore

-A tiny web storage wrapper.
+A tiny web storage wrapper (< 1k minified).
 Works with localStorage, sessionStorage, and plain objects.

 Useful for interacting with a persistent namespaced object store within localStorage or sessionStorage without messing with anything else that might be there (like on *.github.io).